Markim Hall, Second Floor

 Please see the LUC Housing website

-Dates & Visa/Resident Permit Information
+Dates & Eligibilty

-To study in the Netherlands as a foreign student you may need a visa (MVV) and/or a residence permit (VVR).
+Visa Information: to study in the Netherlands as a foreign student you may need a visa (MVV) and/or a residence permit (VVR).
 Student visa and residence permit requests are taken care of by the Admissions Office of LUC the Hague before students leave their home countries.
 Consult the LUC Visa & Residence Permit page for more details.
 Students are encouraged to begin researching visa & residency permit requirements as soon as possible.
 This can be a time-consuming process, especially for international students.

 Ezequiel Jimenez Martinez ’13 gained knowledge of global law during a semester in the Netherlands.